code-q-web-factory/CodeQ.JumpMarkers/README.md

 # CodeQ.JumpMarkers

-This package makes rendering of a jump marker navigation for content nodes easy.
+This package allows linking to a content node as a jump marker and rendering a jump marker navigation.

 ## Installation

 CodeQ.JumpMarkers is available via packagist run `composer require codeq/jumpmarkers`.
 We use semantic versioning so every breaking change will increase the major-version number.

-## Usage
+## Configuration

-### 1. Configs for Neos content nodes
+### 1. Extend content nodes with jump marker properties

 Add the `CodeQ.JumpMarkers:Mixin.SectionConfiguration` mixin to any content NodeType that you would want to link in a jump marker navigation, or as a permalink with a hash.